LxaNce-Hacker/Alien/README.md

 # Alien
-Alien is online real time hosting server 😉
+Alien is a online real time hosting server 😉

 ### THIS TOOL IS CREATED FOR EDUCATIONAL PURPOSE, DON'T MISUSE IT.
 <p align="center">